Docker Compose Demystified: A Full Stack in a Single File

 db_data:

-Note what is happening.
-The web service reaches the database at the hostname db, because Compose puts all services on a shared default network where each is reachable by its service name.
+Note what’s happening.
+The web service reaches the database at the hostname db, because Compose puts all services on a shared default network where each is reachable by its service name — no IPs, no --link, no manual wiring.
 The proxy depends on the web app, and the web app waits for the database to report healthy before it starts.
-No manual ordering, no remembered network names.
+No remembered ordering, no remembered network names.
+The whole topology is right there in twenty lines you can read top to bottom.

 With the file written, the everyday commands are few.
-To build and start everything in the background:
+Build and start everything detached:

 docker compose up -d

-The -d runs it detached.
-Compose creates the network, the named volume, and all three containers in dependency order.
-To see what is running:
+Compose creates the network, the named volume and all three containers in dependency order.
+See what’s running:

 docker compose ps